getchip/PocketCHIP-Docs/source/includes/_faq.md

 No. At this time PocketC.H.I.P. does not support multiple displays.

 **Will my Bluetooth Device Work?**
 Yes, so long as the device is supported under Debian Linux.
-However, you will need to setup the bluetooth pairing using the terminal (http://docs.getchip.com/#connecting-bluetooth-devices).
+However, you will need to setup the bluetooth pairing using the terminal [here](http://docs.getchip.com/#connecting-bluetooth-devices).
 Our initial release of PocketC.H.I.P. does not provide graphical bluetooth configuration.

 **Pinch-zooming isn't working, is my screen bad?**
 Your screen is fine.
 The resistive touchscreen used in PocketC.H.I.P. does not support pinch gestures.

 **How can I get PockulusC.H.I.P.?**
 Good news!
 You already almost have one.
-All you need to do is 3D print  the file at (https://github.com/NextThingCo/PockulusCHIP) or find a friend to do it for you.
+All you need to do is 3D print the file at [here](https://github.com/NextThingCo/PockulusCHIP) or find a friend to do it for you.

+**How can I contact Next Thing Co.?**
+Send us an e-mail at ahoyahoy@nextthing.co.